darkloor/LiquidSimulation/README.md

 - location (desired lon/lat) (IMPACTS SUN POSITIONING, AND THE TEMPERATURE DATA USED)
 - start_date (gives the time of year that the historical temperature data will be referenced)
 - simulation_time (how long you the output graph to show in SECONDS, default 1 day)
-- simulation_timestep (how long you the output graph to show in SECONDS, default 1 day)
+- simulation_timestep (how data points do you want to collect. minutely? hourly?)
-- etc... you can read.
-Just know it works.
+- etc...

 **Dependencies**
 meteostat